Social Media Marketing

 Cheap Video or Hollywood Production?

-Youtube has not only moved the bar downward in terms of the quality of video production; it has entirely validated poor production values for most people.
+Youtube has not only lowered expectations for quality video production, it has entirely validated low quality production for most people.
 That’s what happens when any little boy or girl can grow up to be a Youtube star.
 Should you use low quality video to represent your company?
-No. The commercial bar hasn’t moved so much; people still expect your brand to have a certain sparkle and clarity before they trust it.
+No. The commercial bar hasn’t moved so much.
+People still expect your brand to have a certain sparkle and clarity before they trust it.

 If you have the budget, hire a professional.
 Again, it doesn’t have to be costly.
-US Logo’s RocketCinema, low-cost video production gives you access to movie-quality production tools and crew for a couple hundred dollars per video.
+US Logo’s RocketCinema offers low-cost video production with access to movie-quality production tools and crew for a couple hundred dollars per video.
 If you’re within driving distance of US Logo in South Central Kansas, this option can really put you ahead of competitors.

 Optimizing Your Youtube Channel

 Youtube channel and video optimization centers around the use of keywords.
-As smart as Google search algorithms are, they can’t “read” what’s in a video, so you have to add your keywords (the same keywords you use on your website) to your channel description.
+As smart as Google search algorithms are, they can’t “read” what’s in a video.
+You have to add your keywords – the same keywords you use on your website – to your channel description.
 This is editable by hovering over the default description below your channel banner and clicking on the pencil.
 Use a couple of sentences or a paragraph to describe your company and the content you’ll be featuring on your channel.
 Use your keywords in this description.